smartdevicelink/sdl_app_library_guides/docs/Getting Started/Multiple Transports/index.md

 By default, all three transports are set as supported secondary transports.!@

 @![iOS]
+By default, TCP is a configured secondary transport, but this can be disabled.

 ##### Objective-C
 ```objc
 SDLLifecycleConfiguration *lifecycleConfig = [SDLLifecycleConfiguration defaultConfigurationWithAppName:<#AppName#> fullAppId:<#AppID#>];
 lifecycleConfig.allowedSecondaryTransports = SDLSecondaryTransportsNone;
 ```
 ##### Swift
 ```swift
 let lifecycleConfig = SDLLifecycleConfiguration(appName: <#AppName#>, fullAppId: <#AppID#>)
 lifecycleConfiguration.allowedSecondaryTransports = []
 ```
 !@